NOTE: Shout-Out examples under here are for specific entries in the Scooby Doo franchise that don't have their own page.

-- The gang calling themselves “The Scooby-Doo Detective Agency” is what Daphne, Shaggy, Scooby and Scrappy identified themselves in The New Scooby-Doo Mysteries.
+- The gang calling themselves "The Scooby-Doo Detective Agency" is how Daphne, Shaggy, Scooby and Scrappy identified themselves in The New Scooby-Doo Mysteries.

 - The villain's face-within-a-face trick is like the aliens.

-- The female medium the gang suspects but turns out to be a real detective when she arrests the actual culprit is named after famous New Age aficionado Shirley MacLaine.
-It’s also worth noting two years later the character’s name is recycled for a psychic valley girl like white feathered mallard often referred by her friends as “Shirley the Loon.”
+- The female medium whom the gang suspects, but who turns out to be a real detective when she arrests the actual culprit, is named after famous New Age aficionado Shirley MacLaine.
+It's also worth noting that two years later, the character's name was recycled for a psychic valley girllike white-feathered mallard whose friends refer to her as "Shirley the Loon."

 - The gang's dance moves mimic the infamous dancing cycles performed by the Peanuts gang in A Charlie Brown Christmas, particularly Velma's dancing animation.